BSidesSF/bsidessf.github.io/cfp.md

 ---
 layout: page
-title: "Call for Papers"
+title: "BSidesSF 2017 Call For Papers"
 permalink: /cfp.html
 ---

-# BSidesSF 2017 Call For Papers

 **What:** BSidesSF 2017 Call For Papers